 What better way to reconnect with nature than to immerse yourself within the great gardens of the Lake District?
-Dripping in colour and bursting with natural fragrances, the great gardens of the Lakes are nestled within some of the most breathtaking surroundings, offering visitors a sanctuary of serenity, wonderment and rejuvenation throughout the year.
+Dripping in colour and bursting with natural fragrances,

 An inspirational and awe-inspiring wonderland.
 Step into the world’s oldest topiary gardens in the gateway to the Lake District.